-On September 28, 2017, Focus awarded a mandate to IOS Services Géoscientifiques (IOS) of Chicoutimi, Québec to conduct an independent review of the Lac Knife project ESIA and of the ongoing environmental review process by the MDDELCC, including assessing the scope of the second series of MDDELCC questions on the ESIA.
-A technical working committee comprised of Focus and IOS representatives was set-up in November to oversee the environmental review process, to plan the work needed to answer the second series of MDDELCC questions and to identify and award contracts to specialized external service providers.
-IOS is expected to submit the findings of its independent review along with its recommendations on a going-forward strategy by January 31, 2018.
+On September 28, 2017, Focus awarded a mandate to IOS Services Géoscientifiques Inc. (IOS) of Chicoutimi, Québec to conduct an independent review of the Lac Knife project ESIA and of the ongoing environmental review process by the MDDELCC, including assessing the scope of the second series of MDDELCC questions on the ESIA.
+A technical working committee comprised of Focus, IOS, Services Géoscientifiques Labtem Inc. (Labtem), and Table Jamésienne de

+Concertation Minière (TJCM) representatives was set-up in November to oversee the environmental review process, to plan the work needed to answer the second series of MDDELCC questions and to identify and award contracts to specialized external service providers.